NagaLakshmi477/ansible-roboshop-roles/notes.md

  Vault:
  =======
-you can create file and encrpt it
+ password mangement is poor in ansible you can create file and encrypt it

  to create ansible vault ----> ansible-vault create test.yaml to view the password ----> ansible-vault view test.yaml to edit the password -----> ansible-vault edit test.yaml

+now we will create a vault floder

  vauts are not recommenede to push into github we need to create .gitignore file under the vault floder

+we need to maintain the passwords in server

  After pulling the latest we will not get the vault floder so we need to create the vault in server